jurijsk/Interlinked/README.md

 **Works with interactions.** You can enable Presentation mode interactions from the Design Panel and the page level.
 It’s off by default because it can lead to a messy workspace, and Figma creates a starting point, which you probably don't need.

+## Versions

+v2

+Fixed handling of connecting using single node.
+When you copy a single node from an existing connection and interlink, a new node will be created.
+Previously, it would break the existing link between the copied node and its counterpart.